Changissnz/selfinterest/README.md

 that become input for perception, and perception recognizes, in belief, eventualities and certainties that are to be.
 Processes to recognize particular phenomena as "human conflict" are themselves part of the problem.
 A starving man is different from both a broken man and a decapitated man, for one.
-The acclimative quality of self-interest in the context of economic wrongdoings, specifically that of finances and resources, possibly complicated in understanding by discrepancies in informatic representation, is why valuation systems serve dual purposes, one being silent killers or at least, silent strikers before the easy kill.
+The acclimative property of self-interest in the context of economic wrongdoings, specifically that of finances and resources, possibly complicated in understanding by discrepancies in informatic representation, is why valuation systems serve dual purposes, one being silent killers or at least, silent strikers before the easy kill.
 Studies of Ancient Roman geopolitics offer a questionable but